zogzog/cubicweb/doc/book/en/devrepo/datamodel/definition.rst

 For *CubicWeb* in particular:

 * we associate rights at the entities/relations schema level
-* for each entity, we distinguish four kinds of permissions: `read`, `add`, `update` and `delete`
-* for each relation, we distinguish three kinds of permissions: `read`, `add` and `delete` (it is not possible to `modify` a relation)

 * the default groups are: `administrators`, `users` and `guests`

-* by default, users belong to the `users` group
+* users belong to the `users` group

 * there is a virtual group called `owners` to which we can associate only `delete` and `update` permissions

-  * we can not add users to the `Owners` group, they are implicitly added to it according to the context of the objects they own
+  * we can not add users to the `owners` group, they are implicitly added to it according to the context of the objects they own

   * the permissions of this group are only checked on `update`/`delete` actions if all the other groups the user belongs to do not provide those permissions

-Setting permissions is done with the attribute `__permissions__` of entities and relation types.
+Setting permissions is done with the attribute `__permissions__` of entities and relation definition.
 The value of this attribute is a dictionary where the keys are the access types (action), and the values are the authorized groups or expressions.

 For an entity type, the possible actions are `read`, `add`, `update` and `delete`.

-For a relation type, the possible actions are `read`, `add`, and `delete`.
+For a relation, the possible actions are `read`, `add`, and `delete`.

+For an attribute, the possible actions are `read`, and `update`.

 For each access type, a tuple indicates the name of the authorized groups and/or one or multiple RQL expressions to satisfy to grant access.
 The access is provided if the user is in one of the listed groups or if one of the RQL condition is satisfied.

 The standard user groups
 ````````````````````````